rustielin/Blockchain-Notes/note1.md

 Hype for Bitcoin seemed to die down in 2014, demonstrated by a plummet in bitcoin price.
 Clearly, Bitcoin was not in its best state.

-2015-Present: Ethereum Blows Up, Bitcoin Bounces Back, “Enterprise Blockchain" {#present-ethereum-blows-up-bitcoin-bounces-back-enterprise-blockchain .unnumbered}
+2015-Present: Ethereum Blows Up, Bitcoin Bounces Back, “Enterprise Blockchain"
 ==============================================================================

 Between 2015 and the present (May 2017), a great number of initiatives